Historical Apoplexy · State Adaptations · Arizona · Ballot Language

 integrate with existing tribal food sovereignty programs.

-Creates the Arizona essential goods program for clothing, household
+Creates the Arizona essential goods program for clothing,

-supplies, tools, educational materials, and heat mitigation supplies
+household supplies, tools, educational materials, and heat

 The USDA Food Dollar Series documents that the farm share of the